8. Documentation traits#

 - Summary

 - Defines a proper name for a service or resource shape.
-This title can be used in automatically generated documentation and other contexts to provide a user friendly name for services and resources.
+This title can be used in automatically generated documentation and other contexts to provide a user friendly name for a shape.

 - Trait selector